ADHD Difficulties to Relax

 ADHD and Difficulties to Relax: FAQs (Frequently Asked Questions)

-Can people with ADHD ever relax?
+Can individuals with ADHD ever 'switch off'?

 Share this article on Social Media